Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Contact Information by County

 A slender-bodied, almost cylindrical topminnow, the Blackstripe Topminnow has the top of its head and nape distinctly flattened.
 The snout is pointed, and the mouth is small, oblique and opens dorsally.
 It has a projecting lower jaw with very small teeth in bands on both jaws.
-The dorsal fin is far posterior on the back and is inserted into the body behind the origin of the anal fin and contains 8 to 10 rays.
+The dorsal fin is far posterior on the back and is inserted into the body behind the origin of the anal fin and has 8 to 10 rays.
 The anal fin has 12 rays, pelvic fin 6 rays, and the caudal fin is rounded.
 The lateral line is incomplete with 31 to 36 large, cycloid scales in a lateral series.
 Its back and upper sides are olive and white below.
 The sides have a prominent dark stripe, nearly straight edged in females and with crossbars in males.
 Adults average 1.5 to 2.5 inches in length with a maximum of just over 3 inches.
 Males grow larger than females.

 Aquatic and terrestrial insects.